networknt/light-doc/content/en/benchmark/nodejs.md

 ## Callback Hell

-This is know issue for Javascript.
+This is a known issue for Javascript.
 Although promise helps a lot, it is still a big issue with Node platform.

 ## Code Maintenance

 Nodejs is easy to get into and very fast to build small Hello World application;
-however, building complex enterprise level application with thousands of line of code is very hard.
+however, building complex enterprise level application with thousands of lines of code is very hard.
 When I look at my own code wrote one year ago, I couldn't reason about what that piece code does.
 I have to put some debug info and run it to figure out how the code works.
 Callback Hell is one of the causes.
-For enterprise applications, easy to understand and maintain is very important and I feel sorry for the bank employees who have taken over my work.
+For enterprise applications, being easy to understand and maintain is very important and I feel sorry for the bank employees who have taken over my work.

 ## Debugging